ppeetteerrs/logseq-pkm/pages/Inflation.md

 		- {{youtube-timestamp 661}} Demand pull
 			- New / increase in demand => increase of production + increase of price => increase profits => cycle back
 			- {{youtube-timestamp 836}} Why government spendings can boost economic growth => increase demand (people have more cash)
-			- {{youtube-timestamp 905}} Whether price increases / inflation occurs depends on whether thwhether there is
+			- {{youtube-timestamp 905}} Whether price increases / inflation occurs depends on whether there is surplus productivity: if there is, inflation does not happen
+				-
+			-